-(3) name the court to which the appeal is taken.
+(3) name the court to which the appeal is taken; and

 (d) Serving the Notice of Appeal.

-(3) The clerk of district court's failure to serve a copy of the notice of appeal does not affect the validity of the appeal.
-The clerk of district court must note on the docket the names of the parties to whom the clerk sends copies, and the date they were sent.
+(2) The clerk of the supreme court's failure to serve a copy of the notice of appeal does not affect the validity of the appeal.
+The clerk of the supreme court must note on the docket the names of the parties to whom the clerk sends copies, and the date they were sent.
 Service is sufficient despite the death of a party or the party's counsel.

 It should be noted, Rule 10(b) requires proof of service of the order for transcript and a copy of the stipulation of excluded portions, if any, to be filed with the notice of appeal, Rule 12(a) requires the docket fee to accompany the filing of the notice of appeal, and Rule 7 requires a bond for costs or equivalent security be filed with the notice of appeal in civil cases.

 Subdivision (a) provides failure to follow any rule may result in dismissal of the appeal, an award of costs, or other appropriate action.